Skip to main content

 Outlook

 Base case (60% probability): The war premium sustains for 60–90 days as diplomatic back-channels engage.
 WTI trades in the $95–$115 range.
 Partial Hormuz traffic resumes under naval escort.
-Oil-importing nations draw strategic reserves (the US SPR, now at approximately 350 million barrels post-2022 drawdowns, has limited buffer).
+Oil-importing nations draw strategic reserves (the US SPR, now at approximately 350 million barrels post-2022 risk retreats, has limited buffer).
 Brent settles in the $100–$120 range.

 Bull case (25% probability): Full Hormuz closure extends beyond 30 days, or the conflict escalates to include strikes on Saudi or UAE export infrastructure.
 Brent exceeds $150, WTI $140+.
 Global recession concerns emerge as the energy shock feeds through to consumer prices with a 3–6 month lag.
 OPEC+ spare capacity (estimated at 3–4 million bpd, mostly Saudi) proves insufficient to offset the disruption.